howl.interact

 name = howl.interact.read_text prompt: 'Enter your name:'

 and lets the user type some text.
-When the user presses enter
+When the user presses enter, the command

 Interactions are commonly used to read user input when implementing interactive